Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Chicken – Try air fryer whole chicken, lemon parmesan chicken, or pan seared chicken breast with your crushed brussels sprouts.

 - Beef – Sprouts are a classic side for steak, like sirloin steak, NY strip steak, or air fryer filet mignon, but they are delicious with burgers, too.

 - Pork– Pork recipes such as pan seared pork chops, slow cooker pork loin roast, or rosemary pork tenderloin all pair well with roasted smashed brussels sprouts.

-- Seafood – Pair smashed sprouts with fish, like pan seared salmon or lemon baked cod, for a weeknight meal, or up your game on special occasions with lobster tail or crab legs.
+- Seafood – Pair smashed sprouts with fish, like pan seared salmon or lemon baked cod, for a weeknight meal, or up your game on special occasions with air fryer shrimp, lobster tail or crab legs.

 More Brussels Sprouts Recipes